dacmail/ongawa/wp-content/plugins/custom-twitter-feeds/README.txt

 = Is the content of my Twitter feed crawlable by search engines and how does it help improve my SEO? =

-Unlike other Twitter plugins which use iframes to embed your Twitter feed into your page once it's loaded, the Custom Twitter Feeds uses server-side code to embed your Twitter feed content directly into your page.
+Unlike other Twitter plugins which use iframes to embed your Twitter feed into your page in a widget, the Custom Twitter Feeds uses server-side code to embed your Twitter feed widget content directly into your page.
 This adds dynamic, search engine crawlable content to your site.

 = Will Custom Twitter Feeds work with W3 Total Cache or other caching plugins? =

-The Custom Twitter Feeds plugin should work in compatibility with most, if not all, caching plugins, but you may need to tweak the settings in order to allow the Twitter feed to update successfully and display your latest posts.
-If you are experiencing problems with your Twitter feed not updating then try disabling either 'Page Caching' or 'Object Caching' in W3 Total Cache (or any other similar caching plugin) to see whether that fixes the problem and the Twitter feed displays and updates successfully.
+The Custom Twitter Feeds plugin should work in compatibility with most, if not all, caching plugins, but you may need to tweak the settings in order to allow the Twitter feed to update successfully and display your latest Twitter posts.
+If you are experiencing problems with your Twitter feed widget not updating then try disabling either 'Page Caching' or 'Object Caching' in W3 Total Cache (or any other similar caching plugin) to see whether that fixes the problem and the Twitter feed displays and updates successfully.

 = The font in my Twitter feed isn't inherited from my website =

 Be default your Twitter feed should inherit the font from your website.
 If this isn't the case then it's possible that something in the theme is preventing this from happening.
-An issue that we've run into before is that &lt;code&gt; tags are added into the Twitter feed HTML by either the theme, another plugin, or perhaps even the shortcode being wrapped in code tags in your page editor.
+An issue that we've run into before is that &lt;code&gt; tags are added into the Twitter feed widget HTML by either the theme, another plugin, or perhaps even the custom-twitter-feeds shortcode being wrapped in code tags in your page editor.
 To fix this;

 1) First – go to your page editor, click on the 'Text' tab in the top right of the editor box, and check whether the [custom-twitter-feeds] shortcode is being wrapped in &lt;code&gt; tags, like so: &lt;code&gt;[custom-twitter-feeds]&lt;/code&gt;.
 If it is, then remove them.